-Like club soda, it is carbonated water that contains minerals.
+Like club soda, it’s carbonated water that contains minerals.
 However, tonic water also contains quinine, a compound isolated from the bark of cinchona trees.
-Quinine is what gives tonic water a bitter taste (3).
+Quinine is what gives tonic water a bitter taste (

-Tonic water was historically used to prevent malaria in tropical areas where the disease was prevalent.
-Back then, tonic water contained significantly higher amounts of quinine (3).
+Tonic water was historically used to prevent malaria in tropical areas in which the disease was prevalent.
+Back then, tonic water contained significantly higher amounts of quinine (

-Summary Club soda, seltzer, sparkling and tonic water are all types of carbonated drinks.
-However, differences in production, amounts of minerals or types of additives result in unique tastes.
+Club soda, seltzer, sparkling, and tonic water are all types of carbonated drinks.
+However, differences in production, as well as mineral or additive content, result in unique tastes.